by Martin Maenza, partially adapted from “Together Again for the First Time,” Hawk and Dove #2, by Barbara and Karl Kesel and Rob Liefeld

-At a gas station just off the Pacific Coast Highway, the impeccably dressed red-haired man had just pulled in to fill the tank.
+At a gas station just off the Pacific Coast Highway, the impeccably dressed reddish-blond-haired man had just pulled in to fill the tank.
 Deciding not to sully his own hands, he had the attendant provide him full service.
 “How far to San Francisco from here?” he asked.

 The young man in grease-covered overalls answered, “About three hours if you stay on the highway.”
 He put the handle back in its cradle and returned to replace the cap on the tank.
 “Can I do anything else for you?”
 His tone was one of indifference.